Yuviray/SudokuJS/README.md

     * make the user experience for professional feeling
     * add more games
     * store more game data in the server
+- Nico Maldonado:
+    * Create more leaderboards for the other games on the website
+    * Add different symbols for the sudoku board to use other than just numbers
+    * Add a profile picture option to the user profile

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.